-Shelter-in-Place is a necessary procedure employed by companies or facilities to protect their employees or occupants from a potentially hazardous situation that may be happening in the immediate area.
-This may be the result of an accidental release of chemical, biological or nuclear contaminants in the air, a tornado, storm watch or pandemic outbreak.
+Shelter-in-Place is a procedure implemented by companies or facilities to protect their employees or occupants from a potentially hazardous situation that may be happening in the immediate area.
+This may be the result of chemical, biological, or nuclear contaminants in the air, a tornado, storm watch, or pandemic outbreak.
+More Prepared's Shelter-in-Place Kits offer necessary supplies to sustain those isolated in a situation like this.
+For more information on how to prepare, see below.